omidsaraf/AWS_Snowflake_DBT__Project/terraform/env/readme.md

 Consistency: Because both main.tf files call the same modules/ source, you are guaranteed that Dev and Prod are architecturally identical.

 Security: You can apply different IAM permissions to the S3 paths (dev/ vs prod/) to restrict who can see production secrets.

+How to use these files
+When you are ready to deploy, you navigate to the environment folder and Terraform will automatically pick up the terraform.tfvars file in that directory:

+Bash

+# To deploy Dev
+cd infrastructure/terraform/env/dev
+terraform apply

+# To deploy Prod
+cd infrastructure/terraform/env/prod
+terraform apply